tssan/cftutorials/content/Tutorials/static-page-generator.md

 Open article file in your text editor.

-The sample article file can looks like this:
+The sample article file can look like this:

 ```markdown
 Title: My first article